kyma-project/api-gateway/docs/user/tutorials/01-30-set-up-mtls-gateway.md

       - In the `Data` section, choose **Read value from file**.
 Select the file that contains your Root CA certificate.

 #### **kubectl**

+1. Create a DNS Entry and generate a wildcard certificate.

+    > [!NOTE]
+    > How to perform this step heavily depends on the configuration of a hyperscaler.
+Always consult the official documentation of each cloud service provider.

+    For Gardener shoot clusters, follow [Set Up a Custom Domain For a Workload](01-10-setup-custom-domain-for-workload.md).

+2. Generate a self-signed Root CA and a client certificate.

+    This step is required for mTLS validation, which allows Istio to verify the authenticity of a client host.

+    For a detailed step-by-step guide on how to generate a self-signed certificate, follow [Prepare Self-Signed Root Certificate Authority and Client Certificates](01-60-security/01-61-mtls-selfsign-client-certicate.md).

 3. To set up Istio Gateway in mutual mode, apply the Gateway custom resource.

     > [!NOTE]